-In connection with our reasonable country of origin inquiry or due diligence, as applicable, our suppliers identified to us the facilities listed on Annex A as having processed the necessary 3TG contained in our in-scope products for 2015.
+In connection with our reasonable country of origin inquiry or due diligence, as applicable, our suppliers identified to us the facilities listed on Annex A as having processed the necessary 3TG contained in our in-scope products for 2016.
+Of those 308 facilities identified, 246 (just under 80%), were listed as compliant.
 Due to our position in the supply chain, which is discussed above, we rely on our suppliers for accurate smelter and refiner information.
-Our due diligence measures cannot provide absolute certainty regarding the source and chain of custody of the necessary 3TG contained in our 2015 in-scope products.
+Our due diligence measures cannot provide absolute certainty regarding the source and chain of custody of the necessary 3TG contained in our 2016 in-scope products.